GLOBAL MARKETS-'Relief rally' pushes equity markets higher; bonds flat | Business

 GLOBAL MARKETS-'Relief rally' pushes equity markets higher; bonds flat

-Global equity markets surged and the dollar fell from two-month highs Monday as investors moved into the shares of beaten-down sectors such as banks and travel stocks on the heels of a sharp stock market sell-off the week before.
-Asian shares gained, with Chinese shares boosted by data over the weekend showing China’s industrial firms grew for the fourth consecutive month in August.
+Global equity markets surged and the dollar fell from two-month highs on Monday as investors moved into beaten-down sectors such as banks and travel on the heels of last week's sharp sell-off.
+Asian shares gained, with Chinese shares boosted by data over the weekend showing China's industrial firms grew for the fourth consecutive month in August.

 "We're seeing a bit of a relief rally," said Jonathan Bell, chief investment officer at Stanhope Capital.
 "Things got oversold perhaps a little bit in the short term."
 "We saw quite a lot of exuberance in July and August, with prices particularly of tech stocks rising and that then has come off a little bit recently," he said.

-The dollar index fell, erasing some of last week's gains, down 0.4% on the day at 94.157 at 7:54 a.m.
-EDT (1154 GMT) .
-Investors remain broadly cautious in light of rising new COVID-19 infections in Europe, which pose the risk of further restrictions on activity.
+The dollar index fell 0.241%, with the euro up 0.21% to $1.1655.
+Investors remain cautious in light of rising new COVID-19 infections in Europe, which pose the risk of further restrictions on activity.

 Benchmark 10-year notes last fell 1/32 in price to yield 0.661%, from 0.659% late on Friday.
-"You're seeing a nice bounce for stocks, but it’s more of an oversold bounce, and the bond market is still apprehensive about totally buying in on this equity move," given the uncertainty over additional fiscal stimulus in the United States and the Nov.
+"You're seeing a nice bounce for stocks, but it's more of an oversold bounce, and the bond market is still apprehensive about totally buying in on this equity move," given the uncertainty over additional U.S. fiscal stimulus and the Nov.
 3 presidential election, said Ryan Detrick, chief market strategist at LPL Financial.

 ALSO READ